Rexist Party: Authoritarianism

+Radicalization and fascist transformation

+The party increasingly adopted fascist-style rhetoric during the late 1930s, particularly after Léon Degrelle’s defeat in a by-election in April 1937.
+Following this setback, Rexism shifted toward open antisemitism, anti-parliamentarianism, and a more explicit alignment with the ideological model of German Nazism.
+Historian Roger Griffin characterizes the movement as “proto-fascist” in its early phase, becoming fully fascist only during the period of German occupation.
+This interpretation reflects a broader scholarly consensus that Rexism underwent a process of ideological radicalization rather than emerging as a fully developed fascist movement from the outset.
+Contemporary accounts reflected elements of this transformation.
+In 1937, Time magazine described Rexism as opposing parliamentary government and advocating “discipline, order and social regeneration on a Christian basis,” while presenting itself as a movement against established political parties and financial elites.

+Political positioning and alliances

 The Rexist movement attracted support almost exclusively from Wallonia.
-On 6 October 1936, party leader Léon Degrelle made a secret agreement with Rex's Flemish counterpart, the Vlaams Nationaal Verbond ("Flemish National Union", VNV), led by Staf De Clercq.
-Both movements strove for a corporatist system.
-Still, unlike the Rexists, the VNV sought to separate Flanders from Belgium and to unite it with the Netherlands.
-The Flemish side cancelled the agreement after just one year.
-It also faced competition from the ideologically similar (but explicitly anti-German) Légion Nationale ("National Legion") of Paul Hoornaert.
+On 6 October 1936, party leader Léon Degrelle made a secret agreement with the Vlaams Nationaal Verbond (VNV), led by Staf De Clercq, as both movements sought to establish corporatist systems.
+However, the alliance was short-lived.
+Unlike the Rexists, the VNV pursued Flemish separatism and union with the Netherlands, whereas Rex advocated Belgian unitarism.
+The agreement collapsed within a year.
+Rex also faced competition from the ideologically similar (but explicitly anti-German) Légion Nationale led by Paul Hoornaert.

 Burgundian nationalism

 On 17 January 1943, Degrelle gave a speech at an assembly of Rexists in Brussels in which he declared that Walloons were a Germanic people forced to adopt the French language.
 He proclaimed a new, revolutionary "Burgundian" nationalism within the framework of a pan-German state.
 Following the speech, Streel and much of Rex's old guard left the party, Walloon competitors to Rex for German favor evaporated, and Degrelle definitively turned his attentions away from Rex and towards the SS.
 Over the rest of January and February 1943, Degrelle met with Nazi functionaries in Brussels, Berlin, and Paris to gain influence in the Nazi Party.